 14. Grand Canyon, AZ

 Some of the places in this list are very specific, but with the Grand Canyon it’s impossible to be specific.
 The whole thing is extraordinarily photogenic, so you just have to turn up with a camera and point it towards the gigantic chasm.
-With that said, we recommend hiking the beginning of South Kaibab Trail for sunrise and Hopi Point for sunset.
+With that said, we recommend the rim near Mather Point for sunrise and Hopi Point for sunset.
 Plus, Yavapai Point is a great spot any time of day.
+Here are our favorite Grand Canyon sunrise and sunset spots.

 15. Grand Teton, WY